Jewell Peak 2320m

 Nick & Nick Summit Selfie

-It took us twenty minutes to then reach the Second Twin.
-We were surprised to see that the Second Twin also had a summit register despite the First Twin also having one.
+It took us twenty minutes to then reach the Second Twin – which years later I learnt is named Jewell Peak.
+We were surprised to see that the Second Tower also had a summit register despite the First Twin having one.
 Still debating whether or not that counts as two peaks or one…

 The adventure doesn’t end there.
 We ruled out side hilling the way we had ascended, and had also ruled out attempting the crux in the snowy weather.
-Instead, we decided to descend the northeastern slope under the Second Twin to make for a full traverse:
+Instead, we decided to descend the northeastern slope under the Second Twin to make for a full traverse.
+In dropping down the slope we made a complete traverse of the twins.
+The trade off was a thick bushwhack in the valley below to come across and back up the southeast slope of Grant MacEwan.
+It was grueling work in the late spring snow but ended up being very direct.
+The southeast slope of Grant MacEwan turns out to be a massive toilet field for the local bighorn sheep – there was more scat than vegetation!

 IMG_8370